 Green Mountain College

 The main focus of Green Mountain College is helping the environment, a theme that is present in every program offered at the school.
 Students are required to take approximately 40 credit hours of environment-focused courses in order to graduate.
-The campus has a goal to use one 100% renewable energy over the entire campus by the year 2020, and are steadily increasing their efforts to achieve this goal.
 They recently introduced a new bio plant that accounts for almost 90% of the college’s heat and water.

 University of Wisconsin – Oshkosh